Paris - Ile De France

 Palais du Trocadéro

-However, the building was never erected, as he was booted out of power!
+His project never went through as he was booted out of power!

-The hill was landscaped, decades later, on the occasion of the Universal Exhibition of 1867.
+The hill was eventually landscaped, decades later, on the occasion of the Universal Exhibition of 1867.

 Jardins du Trocadéro

-Expert retained the romantic twisty paths Alphand created in the lateral gardens.
+He retained the romantic twisty paths Alphand created in the lateral gardens for the Universal Exhibition of 1878 .

 However, he replaced the original central fountain with the Fontaine de Varsovie - Warsaw Fountain.